wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 ## 10. External Attestation

-In addition to self-reported heartbeats, external **verifier nodes** submit Attest transactions that independently rate the masternode's liveness.
-Attestations are accepted for masternodes in **Registered** or **Active** status — a freshly registered masternode needs `MASTERNODE_MIN_ATTESTATIONS_IN_WINDOW` attestations before it can Activate.
+In addition to self-reported heartbeats, external **verifier nodes** can submit Attest transactions that independently rate the masternode's liveness.
+Attestations are accepted for masternodes in **Registered** or **Active** status.

+> **Status: informational.** `MASTERNODE_REQUIRE_EXTERNAL_ATTESTATION` is `false` for this release: attestation samples are recorded and exposed over RPC, but they do **not** gate Activate or reward eligibility.
+The reason is that with the verifier allowlist disabled any 24 keys could satisfy the threshold, so the gate would add friction without security.
+When a curated verifier set exists, enable `MASTERNODE_REQUIRE_EXTERNAL_ATTESTATION` together with `MASTERNODE_ATTESTATION_ENFORCE_VERIFIER_ALLOWLIST` (a consensus change, i.e. a fork) and the rules below become binding.

 ### Attestation Transaction